joshuajones228/Homework/Week_5_hw/JoshuaJones_week5.md

 Consistency is more important than most things I'd aruge.
 If it's null is it consistently null?
 That's better than one null value here, a wrong format there, a wrong dtype there, etc.

+Columns should also be of the same data types.

 &#x1F680; &#x1F680; &#x1F680;
 &#x1F680;
 &#x1F680;